All The Things you Probably Won't be Told about The Yorkshire Terrier!

 leaf

 There are many fun and simple things about Yorkshire terriers.
-Unfortunately housebreaking them isn’t one of them.
+Unfortunately housebreaking them is not one of these.

-Yorkshire terrier puppies are among the hardest dog breeds to complete this with.
+Unfortunately, Yorkshire terrier puppies are among the hardest dog breeds to housebreak.
 You are going to have to decide if that is something you are willing to do.

-When you look at Yorkshire terrier pictures, you see that they are cute and loveable.
+When you look at pictures of these dogs, you see that they are cute and loveable.
 You may be picturing what you will do together and even outfits you will buy for it.
-Yet you don’t think about the process of cleaning up from accidents your Yorkie has around the house.
+Yet you don’t think about the process of cleaning up from accidents your new dog may have around the house.

 This is the downside to Yorkshire terriers when they are puppies.
 Some owners will only buy adults so they don’t have to mess with that process.

-Housebreaking Yorkshire terriers isn’t going to be a picnic, but it can be accomplished.
-If you are prepared from the start about it being difficult you will have a better chance of getting through it without become frustrated.
+Housebreaking any pup, but particularly this breed, isn’t going to be a picnic, but it can be accomplished.
+If you are prepared from the start about it being difficult you will have a better chance of getting through it without becoming frustrated.

-Taking your time to learn some of the various tips to help you with housebreaking Yorkshire terriers is also wise.
+Taking your time to learn some of the various tips to help you with housebreaking a new dog is also wise.
 This should be done before you start looking for one to buy.

 You need to understand that they aren’t having accidents in order to make things difficult for you.
 It isn’t in their nature to be hardheaded like that.